samiBendou/MathToolKitCPP/README.md

 MathToolKit is a C++ maths framework.
 It introduces common mathematical abstractions such as matrix, vector, numerical fields, ODE...
 Designed to save time solving commons mathematical problems for engineering.

-It provides a mixed style API that gives you flexibility.
-The library uses both STL standardization and low level C++ to provide efficient computing.
+The library uses both .
-It's designed very lightweight in order to be embedded on microelectronic devices.
+It's designed
-It's template based implementation to provide support for custom scalar types (pixel matrix, AES matrix...).
+It's template based implementation to provide .

-#### Featuring :
+- **High level** numpy like syntax

+- **Efficient** computing thanks to a mix of STL standardization and low level C++

-- Large range of abstractions from algebra to geometry
+- **Large range** of abstractions and methods from algebra to geometry

-- High level object and operator based API
+- **Lightweight** enough to be embedded on various microelectronic devices

+- **Customization** oriented template based implementation

 Currently only NAlgebra library is fully tested and functional.
 Work in progress on other libraries.
 The full documentation of the framework is hosted [here](https://samibendou.github.io/MathToolKitCPP/).

-#### NAlgebra

-Linear algebra library providing vectors and matrix objects : [Documentation](https://samibendou.github.io/MathToolKitCPP/group___n_algebra.html)

-- Linear Algebra : `+`, `*`, `/`, `%`, `inv()`, ...

-- Manipulators : `shift()`, `swap()`, ...

-- Generators : `eye()`, `ones()`, `diag()`, ...

- #### NAnalysis

- Differential calculus library providing numerical vector fields representation and easy ode solving.

-- Mesh fields on various domains (see NGeometry)

-- Solve differential equations using fields representation

- #### NGeometry

- Geometry library.
-Representing compact numerical domains such as parallelepiped, spheres...

- - Represent operations between domains

- - Calculate domains volume, area...

- - Create mesh of domains.

-## Getting Started

 ### Install